watercpp/water/water/json/readme.md

 The `imprecise()` and `overflow()` functions can be used to check if the number was truncated when parsed.
 Even if that did not happen, it might not be possible to covert to a integer or floatingpoint type without overflow/underflow.
 This can aslo be detected, the `to_int()` and `to_double()` functions return 0 if it happens.

+## Intended use

+Use `water::json` temporarily to convert JSON text to and from another data structure.

+If the data does not change at all, it is fine to keep and use the `json::node` structure for as long as needed in the program.
+But do not use it as a long lived data structure in a program for something that chages.
+That will waste memory.

 ## Threads

 Connected objects should be modified from a single thread at a time.
 You can read data from multiple threads at the same time, as long as no thread modifies any data.
 For example, a `node` is connected to a `memory` object.